Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

-We denote the corresponding kernel matrix by $\Delta_{\theta}$.
-The optimisation problem now is \begin{maxi!}[2] {H, \theta}{\text{tr}(H'\Delta_{\theta} H) - \text{tr}(\Delta_{\theta})} { } {} \addConstraint{H'H}{=1_k} \addConstraint{\theta'1_M}{ = 1} \addConstraint{\Delta_{\theta}}{= \sum_m \theta_m^2 \Delta_m.} \end{maxi!} The optimisation strategy proposed by \cite{Gonen2014} is based on the idea that, for some fixed vector of weights $\boldsymbol{\theta}$, the problem is equivalent to the one of Equation \eqref{eq:of_kernelkmeans}, where we had only one kernel.
-Therefore, they develop a two-step optimisation strategy: (1) given a fixed vector of weights $\boldsymbol{\theta}$, solve the optimisation problem as in the case of one kernel (Equation \ref{opt:kernelkmeans_matrix}), with kernel matrix $\delta_{\boldsymbol{\theta}}$ and then (2) minimise the objective function with respect to the kernel weights, keeping the assignment variables fixed.
+We denote the corresponding kernel matrix by $\Delta_{\Theta}$.
+The idea of localised multiple kernel $k$-means is to replace the Gram matrix used in kernel $k$-means by this weighted matrix.
+The optimisation strategy proposed by \cite{Gonen2014} is based on the idea that, for some fixed vector of weights $\Theta$, this is a standard kernel $k$-means problem.
+Therefore, they develop a two-step optimisation strategy: (1) given a fixed vector of weights $\Theta$, solve the optimisation problem as in the case of one kernel, with kernel matrix given by $\delta_{\Theta}$ and then (2) minimise the objective function with respect to the kernel weights, keeping the assignment variables fixed.
 This is a convex quadratic programming (QP) problem that can be solved with any standard QP solver up to a moderate number of kernels $M$.
-They also generalise this approach to a \emph{localised} multiple kernel $k$-means, by assigning sample-specific weights, in order to remove sample-specific noise.
-This is achieved by defining a matrix of weights $\Theta$, where each row corresponds to an observation and each column to one of the datasets.
-We indicate by $\theta_{im}$ the weight of observation $\boldsymbol{x}_i$ in dataset $m$ and by $\boldsymbol{\theta}_m = [\theta_{1m}, \dots, \theta_{Nm}]$ the vector of weights of dataset $m$.
-The mapping function is then $ \phi_{\Theta} (\boldsymbol{x}_i) = [\theta_{i1}\phi_1(\boldsymbol{x}_i)', \theta_{i2}\phi_2(\boldsymbol{x}_i)', \dots, \theta_{iM}\phi_M(\boldsymbol{x}_i)']'$, and the corresponding kernel matrix is